The PhD is a campus based program only.

-Directed by Harold Lehmann, MD, PhD and Co-Directed by Hadi Kharrazi, MD, PhD, the program offers the opportunity to participate in ground breaking research projects in clinical informatics at one of the world’s finest medical schools.
+Directed by Hadi Kharrazi, MD, PhD, the program offers the opportunity to participate in ground breaking research projects in clinical informatics at one of the world’s finest medical schools.
 In keeping with the tradition of the Johns Hopkins University and the Johns Hopkins Hospital, the program seeks excellence and commitment in its students to further the prevention and management of disease through the continued exploration and development of health IT.
 Division resources include a highly collaborative clinical faculty committed to research at the patient, provider and system levels.
 The admissions process will be highly selective and finely calibrated to complement the expertise of faculty mentors.

 Areas of research: